CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Causality for detecting adversarial Examples

 \textbf{Strategy 3: Zero effect}: Let $F_{Z_{0}}^{x\mapsto\varphi}$ be the set of zero filters of an input image $x$ (filters whose CI=0) and a natural threshold $n$. $x$ is decided to be adversarial if its number of its zero filters $|F_{Z_{0}}^{x\mapsto\varphi}|< n$.

-This strategy states that an input image it might be adversarial, if we find that it has no zero filters, which means that the attacker is trying to exploit those non-causal features.
-These results have been found in similar works, where they showed that some channels are found to be over-activated by adversarials.
+This strategy is based on the observation that an input image may be adversarial if it lacks zero-CI filters, implying that the adversary is exploiting non-causal features to influence the prediction.
+Similar findings have been reported in previous works, where certain channels were shown to be over-activated in the presence of adversarial inputs.

-We decide on the threshold $n$ by observing the behavior of the prototype image $x_{\varphi}^{prot}$.
-So if the number of zero filters is dramatically decreased compared to its prototype, that might be a sign of an adversary, because in a normal distribution no class has all its CI positives, or all its CI negatives, at least we have an accepted number of $n$ of zero filters, those that do not affect the prediction probability of the class at any way, positively or negatively.
-The results are confirmed later on an experiment on CIFAR-10, because with the ImageNet, since we deal with high level features, we still always have an acceptable number of zero filters.
+To determine whether an input is suspicious, we introduce a threshold $n$, which represents the minimum expected number of zero-CI filters.
+This threshold is estimated by analyzing the behavior of the prototype image $x_{\varphi}^{prot}$.If the number of zero-CI filters in the input is significantly lower than that of the prototype, it may indicate adversarial manipulation.
+This is because, under normal conditions, no class exhibits an entirely positive or entirely negative CI vector, rather, each class has a typical range of zero-CI filters—those that neither contribute to nor detract from the class prediction.

+This observation is further validated through experiments on CIFAR-10, where the reduction in zero-CI filters reliably correlates with adversarial inputs.
+For ImageNet, while the features are more abstract and high-level, we still consistently observe an acceptable number of zero-CI filters, supporting the robustness of this strategy across datasets.